gmx-io/gmx-synthetics/README.md

 The worth of the market pool is the sum of

 - worth of all tokens deposited into the pool
-- total pending PnL of all open long / short positions
+- total pending PnL of all open positions
+- total pending borrow fees of all open positions

 ## Deposits